jfcherng-sublime/ST-AutoSetSyntax/README.md

 Sublime-AutoSetSyntax
 ============================
 This repository is a plugin for Sublime Text >= 3084.
-It automatically sets the syntax for plain text content while typing its first line.
+It automatically sets the syntax for your file if an event is triggered.
 The original thought is from [here](https://forum.sublimetext.com/t/automatically-set-view-syntax-according-to-first-line/18629).